2022 World Junior Ice Hockey Championships

-The tournament was originally scheduled to be held from December 26, 2021, through January 5, 2022, in Edmonton and Red Deer — the host cities originally awarded the 2021 tournament before it was moved into a "bubble" behind closed doors in Edmonton due to the COVID-19 pandemic.
-After COVID-19 outbreaks on multiple teams, the tournament was cancelled by the IIHF on December 29, 2021.
-In February 2022, it was announced that the tournament would be replayed from scratch at a later date, with all statistics and results from the first playing being thrown out.
-Once again, the tournament was held exclusively in Edmonton.
+The tournament was originally scheduled to be held from 26 December 2021 through 5 January 2022, in Edmonton and Red Deer — the host cities originally awarded the 2022 tournament before it was moved into a "bubble" behind closed doors competition in Edmonton due to the COVID-19 pandemic.
+During the tournament, multiple teams reported COVID-19 outbreaks.
+Consequently, the IIHF decided on 29 December 2021 to cancel the tournament.
+In February 2022, it was announced that the tournament would be replayed from scratch at a later date, while all results and statistics from December games would be annulled.
+The official tournament (the August edition) was, once again, hosted exclusively by the city of Edmonton.

 This marked the 17th time that Canada hosted the WJIHC.
-Due to the Russian invasion of Ukraine, Russia was suspended from international ice hockey and replaced by Latvia (which was promoted to the tournament's top division after finishing second in the Division 1-A tournament in December 2021).
+Due to the Russian invasion of Ukraine, Russia was suspended from international ice hockey and replaced by Latvia (which was promoted to the tournament's top division after finishing second in the Division I-A tournament in December 2021).
 The country notably achieved its first-ever victory in a preliminary game.
 In the gold medal game, Canada beat Finland 3–2 in overtime to win its 19th tournament title.

 Background

 Preparations

 On March 14, 2019, it was announced that Gothenburg would be the host city.
 It was to be the first time that Gothenburg has hosted the tournament (having previously hosted the Senior Ice Hockey World Championships twice in 1981 and 2002), and the seventh time that Sweden had hosted the tournament.

 On September 17, 2020, the IIHF announced that the 2022 tournament would instead be hosted by Edmonton and Red Deer, Alberta as compensation for the 2021 tournament (which was originally to be hosted by both cities) being held behind closed doors exclusively in Edmonton due to the COVID-19 pandemic.
 It became the 15th time that Canada has hosted the tournament, the fourth time Edmonton has hosted the tournament, and the second time games have been hosted in Red Deer, following the 1995 edition.
 Gothenburg was re-assigned the 2024 tournament.

 On December 18, 2021, citing the "changing epidemiological situation" involving COVID-19 and Omicron variant, and consultation with the IIHF and Alberta Health Services, Hockey Canada announced that the schedule of pre-tournament games (which was to feature each team playing at least two exhibition games) would be reduced, and moved to December 23.
 Organizers stated that their goal was to hold a "safe and successful event," and that 90% of tickets had been sold.
 There were no stated plans to reduce spectator capacity.

-As a participant in the provincial "Restrictions Exemption Program" (REP), Rogers Place was allowed to operate at full capacity, but all spectators were required to present proof of COVID-19 vaccinations.
-On December 21, as part of public health orders to control Omicron variant, the Alberta provincial government ordered all large venues participating in REP to restrict their capacity to 50% effective December 24.
+As a participant in the provincial "Restrictions Exemption Program" (REP), Rogers Place could operate at full capacity under Alberta provincial public health orders, but was required to enforce proof of COVID-19 vaccinations.
+On December 21, as part of public health orders to control Omicron variant, the Alberta government ordered all large venues participating in REP to restrict their capacity to 50% effective December 24.
 Food and drink consumption was prohibited when seated and during intermissions.